MiguelFale/gymbot/README.md

 # gymbot
-Slack bot that tracks gym attendance and leaderboards
+Slack bot that tracks gym attendance and leaderboards.

-TODO> fix database operations